 There’s no getting around the fact that workplace security risk is a real problem.
 With the widespread use of technology and its reliance on connectivity, it’s a prime market for malware.

 However, there are solutions to keep your assets secure.
 The first step is to discover and prepare a plan to counter cyber-attacks.

 Below you’ll find a collection of workplace security risks to consider as you create an action plan to strengthen your company’s defences.

 7 Workplace Security Risks To Prepare For

 The most common form of security risk is malware.
 Malware is when an unwanted piece of programming enters your system, causing unusual behaviour.

 Workplace security risks are damaging to a company.
-IT professionals need to set up strict security protocols to protect against these security risks.
+Thus, IT professionals need to set up strict security protocols to protect against these security risks.

 2. Phishing Emails